 2) Caregivers should be carefully vetted, have comprehensive training and be well-paid for the difficult and emotionally straining work that they provide.
 Most care companies pay below the London Living Wage, which means that caregivers have to work extremely long hours to make a living and are then less effective at providing the high quality care that their clients need.

 3) Excellent care agencies should be able to provide care that responds to your changing needs.
-Some companies only provide certain types of care such as live-in or hourly care, making it difficult for you if care needs change.
+Some companies only provide certain types of care such as live-in, making it difficult for you if care needs change.
 Care agencies should provide everything from elderly care and household help, to post-discharge and palliative care.

 4) Good care agencies will keep you fully informed regarding the care you receive and include you in every step of decision making.
 A good care provider should arrange an introductory visit where they discuss your care needs to ensure that your care plan is tailored to you.
 You should also be given access to this care plan, alongside care reports (that caregivers will complete after each visit) to monitor care delivery and its outcomes.
 With most care companies, getting access to these reports can be a lengthy process, as they are completed on paper and stored manually in the office.
 An excellent care provider should allow you easy access to reports that are updated in real time.
 Storing them digitally, as Cera does, improves accessibility and transparency for you as well as better security of your sensitive health information.

-Before you start the search for either live-in care agencies or hourly, elderly home-care assistance, make sure to look for agencies that can provide both and offer a free, introductory care-assessment visit.
+Before you start the search for either live-in care agencies, elderly home-care assistance, make sure to look for agencies that can provide both and offer a free, introductory care-assessment visit.
 Agencies like these, with specialist knowledge, will be able to help you advise you on the type of care and hours that you may need without obligation or commitment.